Aperezvigoa/OOP_Hangman_Game/README.md

 └── Hangman.csproj                # Project configuration file

-⚠ PLEASE, SAVE "HangmanWords.txt" IN YOUR DESKTOP OR MODIFY THE PATH!!!!!! ⚠
+⚠ PLEASE, SAVE "HangmanWords.txt" IN YOUR DESKTOP OR MODIFY THE PATH!!!!! ⚠